josephcotter/game/README.md

 # game
 This is code in GML for a game I've been developing in my free time since February 2017.
-My vision for the game is for it to be a platformer with RPG elements.
+It's going to be a platformer with RPG elements.
+I will update this repository as major improvements are implemented.

+MARCH 2 2017